jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.2.372 =
+* BUG FIX: Some users experienced issues with the Score and Ranking values missing form share verbiage.
+This resolves that issue.

 = 1.2.371 =
 * BUG FIX: Some users experienced issues with the "Start" button not enabling after entering their name in the input for storage.
 This resolves that issue.